joeblurton/quick-git-tutorial/README.md

 Git is used to track and manage changes in your files.
 It is already aware of this particular change, but you will need to *commit* this change in order for it to be added to version control.

-You can do this by running this command:
+You can start by running this command:

 ```
 git add counting.txt